kubestellar/kubestellar/docs/content/direct/combined-status.md

 Note on terminology: the general idea that we wish to address is returning reported state about a workload object to its WDS.
 At the current level of development, we equate reported state with the status section of an object --- while anticipating a more general treatment in the future.

 There are two methods of returning reported state: a general one and a special case.
 The general method returns reported state from any number of WECs.
 The special case applies when the number of WECs is exactly 1, and returns the reported state into the original object in the WDS.
-It may make sense to expand the latter into a general feature in the future, accommodating features such as scheduling.

 ## Introduction to the General Technique